 As we've researched, prepared for, and done some travel, we've come up with some tips, tricks and hacks to make long-term, light weight traveling possible.
 Here's a tip that may make things a bit easier for you.

-- We have a fail-safe three to four week amount of dental and bath supplies.
-We know that when we land we can spend a few bucks and replenish, as well as buy anything else we may need.
-Also, each hotel we stay at will have token toiletries we can use to replenish our fail-safe’s with.
+We have a fail-safe three to four week amount of dental and four to five days of bath supplies.
+We know when we land in a new place we can spend a few bucks and replenish, as well as buy anything else we may need.
+Also, each hotel we stay at will have token toiletries we can use to replenish our fail-safes with.

-- We’re traveling with light pants, shorts and light jackets.
+We’re traveling with light pants, shorts, and light jackets.
 We have one long-sleeve top each and sport arm sleeves we can use for additional warmth as well as sun protection.
-Over the next several months the weather will change to cold temps and we’ll purchase scarves, beanies and gloves as needed.
-When it warms back up, we’ll donate the items.
+As the weather changes to cold temps we purchase scarves, beanies, and gloves as needed from discount and second hand stores.
+When it warms back up, we donate the items.

-- If we need sunscreen, over the counter pain medication or other vanity items, we'll purchase them at a local pharmacy.
+If we need sunscreen, over the counter pain medication or other vanity items, we purchase them at a local pharmacy.

-- We’re traveling with minimal food and what we do travel with is light weight.
-When we’re within a country we generally prepare a vegetable medley that can be eaten on the road.
+We’re traveling with minimal food and what we do travel with is lightweight.
+When we’re at a destination we generally prepare a vegetable medley that can be eaten on the road.
 When we’re traveling from one destination to another by plane, train, etc. we carry dry oats with us.
-We eat oats dry or cooked with hot water that’s easy to get on a plane, or any coffee shop or café.
+We eat oats dry or cooked, as hot water is generally easy to get on a plane or a coffee shop.
 When we arrive in a place we’ll be staying at for a while, we purchase larger quantities of food that will last us a few days or the length of the stay.

 Take Advantage of Free!

 Know what your local accommodations provide for you.
 Hotels and Airbnbs (use our link to get $40 off your first stay!) will often provide essential toiletries along with some unexpected items for free!